History of the Kansas City metropolitan area: Town of Kansas

 Expansion around the landing was stifled because it was a farm mostly owned by Gabriel Prudhomme.
 In 1838, McCoy, Chouteau, and other merchants formed the Town of Kansas Company and purchased Prudhomme's 271 acre farm for US$4,220.
-The investors rejected other names for the new town including Port Fonda, Rabbitville and Possum Trot.
-The next year, in 1839, Chouteau died, and the area outside of Westport Landing was renamed the Town of Kansas.
+The investors had rejected other names for the new town including Port Fonda, Rabbitville, and Possum Trot.
+The next year, in 1839, Chouteau died, and the town outside of Westport Landing was named Kansas.

-Throughout the 1840s, the population and importance of the Town of Kansas swelled as it and nearby Independence and Westport became starting points on the Oregon, Santa Fe, and California trails for settlers heading west.
-Between St. Louis and California, the Kansas/Missouri river junction was one of the few substantially populated areas.
-The first rail travel came to the Town of Kansas in 1847.
+Throughout the 1840s, the population and importance of Kansas swelled as it and nearby Independence and Westport became starting points on the Oregon, Santa Fe, and California trails for settlers heading west.
+Between St. Louis and California, one of the few substantially populated areas was around Kaw Point at the confluence of the Missouri and Kansas rivers.
+The first railroad came to Kansas in 1847.

-Jackson County finally formally incorporated the Town of Kansas on June 3, 1850 (traditionally viewed as the date of Kansas City's founding).
-Its population was approximately 1,500 people.
-The first newspaper (the now-defunct Kansas City Ledger) and first telegraph service were established in the Town of Kansas in 1851.
+Jackson County formally incorporated the town of Kansas, Missouri on June 3, 1850, traditionally viewed as the retrospective founding date for what became Kansas City.
+Kansas's population was approximately 1,500 people.
+In 1851 or 1852, its first newspaper was called Public Ledger, was soon defunct, and in October 1854 was succeeded by the first permanent local newspaper, the Kansas City Enterprise.
+It was soon followed by the first telegraph service.

 City of Kansas

-Missouri officially incorporated the city on March 28, 1853; it changed the name to the City of Kansas.
+On March 28, 1853, Missouri officially incorporated it, renaming it the City of Kansas.
 At the first municipal election in 1853, there were 67 voters from an estimated population of 2,500.
 The initial incorporated area was about 10 blocks west to east and five blocks north to south.
-It was bordered by Bluff Road (about the location of present-day Interstate 35) on the west, Independence Avenue on the south and Holmes Street on the east and the Missouri River on the north.
-William S. Gregory became the first mayor but had to resign within 10 months when it was discovered that the mayor actually had to live in the city.
+It was bordered by Bluff Road (about the location of what became Interstate 35) on the west, Independence Avenue on the south, Holmes Street on the east, and the Missouri River on the north.
+William S. Gregory was elected the first mayor but had to resign within 10 months when it was discovered that the mayor actually had to live within the city limits, so Johnston Lykins became the first legal mayor.